 Advantages to the employer are the tax deductibility of contributions to the plan and tax deferred compounding on the investments in the account.
 In addition to enjoying tax-deferred growth on their plan assets, employees do not pay income taxes on the amounts contributed to the plan on their behalf in the year in which they’re made.
 The employer and employees can also potentially benefit from forfeitures of non-vested account balances for departing employees.
 Finally, and particularly if a vesting schedule is used, employers and employees benefit from the motivation provided by the plan to stay with the company.
 Those the employer wants to compensate most for long and loyal service are rewarded.

 Profit Sharing plans may be used effectively by business owners with no employees.
-For both the Profit Sharing and Money Purchase Pension plans (see below), Schedule 5500 tax returns must be prepared annually after the $100,000 asset level has been reached (simplified requirements may apply for plans with 25 or fewer participants).
+For both the Profit Sharing and Money Purchase Pension plans (see below), Schedule 5500 tax returns must be prepared annually (see Form 5500 filing instructions for rules affecting one-participant plans with less than $250,000 of assets, and small plans with less than 100 participants).